Charlotte-Holt/draft-guide-collection-springboot2/README.md

 kabanero    https://github.com/kabanero-io/collections/releases/download/v0.1.2/kabanero-index.yaml
 ```

 In this example, the asterisk (\*) shows that `appsodyhub` is the default repository.
-Run the following command to set the Kabanero index to the default:
+Run the following command to set the Kabanero index as the default repository:

 ```
 appsody repo set-default kabanero
 ```

-Check the existing repositories to see that it was updated:
+Check the available repositories again to see that the default is updated:

 ```
 appsody repo list